 “I have a platinum and diamond wedding ring that I wish to have appraised for the purpose of selling it.”

 Well, do you really need an appraisal?
 A central problem is: there is no one single value.
-No matter what you own, there is almost always more than one way to sell it: through private sale, garage/estate sale, consignment to a guy like me, or outright sale to someone in the business (who might be anything from a retail jewelry store to a pawnshop, with stops in between at small “hip-pocket” dealers or brokers).
+No matter what you own, there is almost always more than one way to sell it: through private sale, garage/estate sale, consignment online or to a local guy like me, or outright sale to someone in the business (who might be anything from a retail jewelry store to a pawnshop.
 Even, sometimes, auction, live or online.
 Depending on which of these markets you enter and the time you allow them to work, the difference can certainly be double, maybe more.

-Even within any one of these markets, a range of possible prices exists.
-Sales of some kinds of jewelry are too hard to document in some markets to yield an easy answer to the question, “what’s it worth?”
-A good appraiser will make intelligent adjustments for size and quality to the information about comparable items he or she can find and give the likely selling price of your item in as wide or narrow range as the data about the item dictate.
+Within any one of these secondary markets, a range of possible prices exists.
+Except for auction, sales of most jewelry are too hard to document to yield an easy answer to the question “what’s it worth?”
+A good appraiser will make intelligent adjustments for size and quality to the available information about comparable items he or she can find and give the likely selling price of your item in as wide or narrow range as the data about the item dictate.

 In the resale situation, some people want an appraisal document for Retail Replacement Value.
-This expression is drawn from the world of insurance.
+This term is drawn from the world of insurance.
 I have found that it is highly subject to doubt and confusion, at best, and, sometimes, contempt.
-These feelings may dictate the outcome if the appraisal is used as an opening gambit in a negotiation to set the proper re-sale market price for your jewelry item.
+These feelings often emerge if the appraisal is used as an opening gambit in a negotiation to set the proper re-sale market price for your jewelry item.

-There was a jewelry consignment shop here in Oklahoma City a few years ago that worked this way, working with an appraiser (having no advertised appraisal training) who provided an insurance document.
+There was a jewelry consignment shop here in Oklahoma City that did things this way, working with an appraiser who provided an insurance document.
 The shop simply cut the number in half to arrive at the price.
-Assuming no negotiating, why not just appraise item's value in that shop at that number, if it were the one for which it actually sold?
-And if that number was only a starting point, perhaps after style and condition resulted in too slow a sale, why not use the real selling price as the item's real value?
+Why not just appraise item's “value” (or, more accuarately, cost) in that shop at the amount for which it actually sold?

-This means that utilizing Retail Replacement Value for re-sale appraisals is taking the long way home.
-Professional jewelry appraisal groups do not allow it, because they require us to learn how an appraisal document will be used; and then to present a value or range of values, that matches that use.
-We use such language as Marketable Cash Value for this use, defining the kinds of buyers and sellers (in other words, the type of market) and an estimate of the time required.
-Usually we must report a range of values for a particular market.
+I believe that utilizing Retail Replacement Value for re-sale appraisals is taking the long way home.
+There is debate within the appraisal profession over whether it is advisable or even permissible in this situation.
+Professional jewelry appraisal standards definitely require us to learn how an appraisal document will be used; and to present content that is consistent with that use.
+I think the most descriptive language is Marketable Cash Value, along with a definition of the motivations of the buyers and sellers (in other words, the type of market) and an estimate of the time required.
+We may reasonably report a range of values for a particular market.

 Sound too complicated?
-The way out is consultation, which I have described in detail elsewhere.
-This gives you an idea of the range of the most likely selling prices for your jewelry in different scenarios.
-We strategize together the best way for you to sell it.
-Virtually always, it's all you need to decide what's best for you to do.
-Over the years, I've helped hundreds of people with it.
-Please give me a call if you have any questions or want to make an appointment.
+The way out is consultation.
+You don’t need an appraisal; you need Broker’s Price Opinions, which give you an idea of the most likely selling price for your jewelry in different scenarios.
+Together we strategize the best way for you to sell it.
+Virtually always, it's all you need to decide what's best for you to do, and it’s helped hundreds of people over the years.
+Please contact me if you have questions or want to make an appointment.